piktiv/tim-todo/README.md

 # Piktiv Workshop T1 - part 2

-TodoApp is a simple application that stores your own personal TODO list, using Postgres and Redis for storage.
+TodoApp is a simple dotnet 8 application that stores your own personal TODO list, using Postgres and Redis for storage.

 The TodoApp presents a web interface at port 8080 (so if you were running the application outside of docker, you could just browse `http://localhost:8080`)